 As always, begin this organizing project by taking everything out of your entryway.
-Next, sort through what you need to have there for your every day, as well as your kids’ and partner’s daily landing and launching needs.
+Next, sort through what you need to have there for your every day, as well as your kids and partner’s daily landing and launching needs.

 No matter the size of your entryway, there are some key components that we think every great entryway has.

-Here’s our list of entryway heavy-hitters.
+Here’s our list of entryway heavy hitters.

-- An entryway rug does more than just add a beautiful design to your entryway, it helps keep dust at bay.
-Adding a rug to your entryway will cut down on the dust we track from outside, and that accumulates in your home.
+- An entryway rug does more than add a beautiful design to your entryway; it helps keep dust at bay.
+Adding a rug to your entryway will reduce the dust we track from outside that accumulates in your home.

-In the big picture, your entryway is in itself a landing space for your home.
+In the big picture, your entryway is a landing space for your home.
 We need to consider what we need this space to do for us.
 We need a place to drop keys, wallets, purses, mail, and shopping bags.

-Now let’s look at some ideas to organize a narrow entryway or a small space.
+Let’s look at some ideas to organize a narrow entryway or a small space.

 - Add a bench and a mirror.
 If your space allows, adding a seat and mirror can give you a lot of bang for your buck.
 By combining these items, you have a place to check if everything is in place before you leave for the day,